jamigibbs/and-the-winner-is/README.md

 2. Install the dependencies: `npm install`
 3. Download and install the [Neo4j ](https://neo4j.com/download/) desktop
 4. In the Neo4j desktop, create a new graph database with user `neo4j` and password `1234`.  _Note: In production, variables are stored as node environment variables._
+5. Run the seed file with `npm run seed`
-5. To start the application, run `npm run start-dev` and navigate to `http://localhost:8080/`
+6. To start the application, run `npm run start-dev` and navigate to `http://localhost:8080/`

 You can also view the deployed app at: [https://and-the-winner-is.herokuapp.com/](https://and-the-winner-is.herokuapp.com/)